robert/robert.github.com/_posts/2020-05-03-pfab14-evil-eval.md

 u = perform_report_action("update")
 ```

-This fancy code works and saves you from repeating the code for the permission check and audit log for each report action.
+This fancy code works and saves you from repeating the code that performs the permission check and audit log for each report action.
 However, a few months later you decide to add some extra arguments to the `create_report` method.
 In order to make this change you'll need to update every existing usage of `create_report()`.
 You search through your project for the string "`create_report`".
 However, because of your previous cleverness, this string doesn't actually appear anywhere and so your search finds nothing.
 This makes it difficult for you to figure out where `create_report` is used, or even whether it is still used at all.
 You either give up and move onto something else, or make your change and accidentally break your system.

 In summary, never use `eval` or any method like it.